Getting a Home Loan in Australia if you're living overs...

 A pre-purchase inspection is an important part of the car buying process whether you’re buying from a dealer or a private seller.
-Get a qualified mechanic to inspect the car.
+If you have inspected the vehicle, for a second opinion it can be beneficial to also get a qualified mechanic to inspect the car.
 The inspection should include the body, engine and all mechanical systems.

 Spending time with the vehicle will give you an idea of how comfortable it is to drive and if everything is working smoothly.
 Ask the seller if you can drive the car on different road surfaces such as flat roads, uphill, highways and areas with sharp cornering.